-Around the same time, Jess got the brilliant idea of trying to make a couple of flower beds around the back of the house.
-A friend told her about Lukas Nursery and all the wonderful plants there.
-Jess discovered that she had a green thumb, and she spent a year or so in a garden craze, transforming the barren backyard into a flowering insect paradise.
+Around the same time, I got the brilliant idea of trying to make a couple of flower beds around the back of the house.
+A friend (hi Wendy!) told me about Lukas Nursery and all the wonderful plants there.
+I discovered that I had a green thumb, and I spent a year or so in a garden craze, transforming the barren backyard into a flowering insect paradise.
 One bed led to another, and in less than a year, we had one of the most colorful yards in the neighborhood, complete with a viburnum hedge “fence”.
 After all, we needed to attract more birds to the yard, right?

 The birds came.
 So did the butterflies.
-Jess had always been a shutterbug, but now she needed more than a point-and-shoot to get decent pictures of all her flowers and new garden visitors.
-(Besides, she wore out the shutter on her point-and-shoot!)
-So Rich got her a DSLR.
-A week later, after seeing that the birds were tiny specs in her photos, he got her a 300mm lens.
-Happy Jess!
+I had always been a shutterbug, but now I needed more than a point-and-shoot to get decent pictures of all my flowers and new garden visitors.
+(Besides, I wore out the shutter on my point-and-shoot!)
+So Rich got me a DSLR.
+A week later, after seeing that the birds were tiny specs in my photos, he got me a 300mm lens.
+Happy day!

 ‘Spellbound’ was our first rose.
 It grew really, really well, and bloomed profusely.
-So much so that it began Jess’ obsession with roses.
-As she added more flower beds, she kept making space for more roses, until growing the collection to almost 50 bushes.
+So much so that it began my obsession with roses.
+As I added more flower beds, I kept making space for more roses, until growing the collection to almost 50 bushes.
 That’s a lot of roses!

 Next the gatitos twisted our paws into adding a screen room to the back of house.
 That way we could all sit outside and enjoy our pretty yard (and all the birds!)
 Soon we were using our porch table more often than our dining room table.
 The cats didn’t mind!